AnnieCat73/newsletter-email/README.md

 I have tested the email on 70 plus different devices and email clients.
 The email works fine in the majority of the email clients.

+Occasionally I have noticed a faint straight line going through the footer section in Outlook.
+I have looked into this and there is no proper fix for this.
+It has all to do with how Outlook renders your email when you open it.
+Sometimes it renders it well but occasionally you may see this faint line.

+The email works well in most email clients that support dark mode except for the images in macOS and Outlook Chrome.
+The padding around the images have a slightly different shade compared to the background colour.
+I am working on understanding how to fix this if there is a fix!

 ### The challenge

 Creating a fully responsive email without media queries.
 Most email apps support modern CSS and media queries